willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 To execute beneficial analysis on the data it was necessary to merge all three of the sets, this was achieved using pandas merge function sequentially.

+The energy dataset was merged to output the intersection of both the datasets (using pandas pd.merge and setting 'how' to 'inner').

+This was then repeated.
+The first merged set was combined with the scimajr set to yield a combination of all three sets.

 ``` python